-Do you suffer from hostess neurosis?
+Do you suffer from hostess neurosis or hostess anxiety?
 You know that HORRIBLE feeling when you’ve got guests coming over and the house looks like a complete TRAIN WRECK??
 That’s about the worst feeling in the world.

 I know I get very stressed out if I have guests coming over when I don’t feel like my house is looking good.
 We’re talking VERY stressed out.
 I think it’s the one time when my family truly dislikes me.